-Helaba's Aa2 deposit and senior unsecured debt ratings reflect its baa2 BCA, a two-notch rating uplift from its membership in the institutional protection scheme of Sparkassen-Finanzgruppe (S-Finanzgruppe; Aa2 stable, a21), the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in three notches of rating uplift, and a one-notch rating uplift resulting from government support, given its membership in the systemically relevant S-Finanzgruppe.
+Landesbank Hessen-Thueringen GZ's (Helaba) Aa2 deposit and senior unsecured debt ratings reflect its baa2 BCA; a two-notch rating uplift from its membership in the institutional protection scheme of Sparkassen-Finanzgruppe (S-Finanzgruppe; Aa2 stable, a21); three notches of rating uplift from our Advanced Loss Given Failure (LGF) analysis, which incorporates the relative loss severity of a liability class; and a one-notch rating uplift resulting from government support, given its membership in the systemically relevant S-Finanzgruppe.

-The baa2 BCA considers the materially weakened asset quality in the bank's commercial real estate portfolio as well as it's exposure to the strained German economy.
+The baa2 BCA reflects the materially weakened asset quality of the bank's commercial real estate portfolio and its exposure to the strained German economy.
 At the same time, the BCA incorporates the bank's improved capitalisation, which provides Helaba with headroom to withstand adverse developments.
-Helaba's improved net interest income in the higher interest rate environment enables the bank to absorb increased loan loss provisions.
+Helaba's improved net interest income in the higher-interest-rate environment enables the bank to absorb increased loan loss provisions.
 The BCA takes into account Helaba's elevated market funding dependence, despite access to funding from savings and development banks.
-The bank's ample liquid resources continue to provide a strong mitigant against any potential funding challenges, however.
+However, the bank's ample liquid resources continue to provide a strong mitigant against any potential funding challenges.

-Exhibit 1 Rating Scorecard - Key financial ratios
+Exhibit 1 Key financial ratios